 How To Get To Pico da Barrosa

-You can access Pico da Barrosa driving up the mountain from the towns of Lagoa or Ribeira Grande.
+You can access Pico da Barrosa by driving up the mountain from the towns of Lagoa or Ribeira Grande.
 It depends on which side of the island you are on.
-From the main city of Ponta Delgada, it takes about 25 minutes by car to reach the viewpoint.
+From the central city of Ponta Delgada, it takes about 25 minutes by car to reach the viewpoint.
 Once you arrive, there are several parking spaces by the antennas on both sides of the road.

-What To Bring
+What to Bring

-Depending on what you are planning to do at Pico da Barrosa, you might want to bring hiking shoes for walking around, or your camera to take good pictures.
-A rainjacket is always a must-have in the Azores as the weather can change very fast.
+Depending on what you are planning to do at Pico da Barrosa, you might want to bring hiking shoes for walking around or your camera to take good pictures.
+A rain jacket is always a must-have in the Azores, as the weather can change very fast.

 If you need somewhere to eat near Pico da Barrosa, click here.
 In this link, you’ll find the 10 best restaurants on Tripadvisor.